-Since end of 2018, I have joined Netflix as a senior engineer/researcher in California.
+Since end of 2018, I have joined Netflix as a Senior Security Engineer in California.

 Prior to that I was a researcher at ETH Zurich, Switzerland, affiliated with the Distributed Systems Group.

 I obtained my Ph.D. from ETH Zurich in summer 2018.